nadiasvertex/mariadb-cluster/README.md

 To run, simply execute ./boot.sh

 After the cluster is booted you can connect to any node.
 Nodes .21-.25 are data nodes.
 Node .26 is the HAProxy instance, which is configured to balance to the least-connected machine.
+The HAProxy node is configured to show the Web UI on 192.168.77.26:1936.

-To connect to the proxy:
+To connect to MariaDB using the proxy:

 ```
 mysql --user=root --host=192.168.77.26 --password=letmein